It's a beautiful Saturday morning in August. You roll out of bed,

 local ingredients and information on how to participate as a vendor.
 In

-Colorado, the Boulder County Farmer's
+Colorado, the Boulder County Farmers

 for apricots, honeydew melons, peaches and eggplant.
-The Deerfield Farmer's Market points out that doing business directly with
+The Deerfield Farmers Market in New Hampshire points out that doing business directly with farmers turns food shopping into a social event.
+Friends and neighbors gather

 at this market to stock up on maple syrup and honey grown in their community.